What is the Early Years Foundation Stage?

 What is in the Foundation Stage?

-The Foundation Stage was introduced in the 90s and a more experimental and play-based form of learning was brought in following lengthy research.
-This may be very different from your experience of starting school.
+Its play-based form of learning, which may be very different from your experience of starting school, is the result of lengthy research.
 The Foundation Stage recognises that children need to be able to use concrete experiences to provide the building blocks for their learning, so with that in mind it utilises play, modelling, painting, investigating and cooking as the mediums for learning.

 What subjects will my child learn about?